huidr/notes/intermediate.md

 # 'I want to get decorated'
 ```

-The inner() function hides the metadata of the orginal function
+The wrapper() function hides the metadata of the orginal (undecorated) function.
+In trying to get metadata of the undecorated function, you get the metadata of the wrapper() function instead which might be frustrating during debugging process.
+Python offers ```functools.wraps``` decorator which copies the lost metadata from the undecorated function to the decorated closure.